Black pride

-Black Pride in the United States is a movement which encourages black people to celebrate African-American culture and embrace their African heritage.
-In the United States, it was a direct response to white racism especially during the Civil Rights Movement.
-Stemming from the idea of Black Power, this movement emphasizes racial pride, economic empowerment, and the creation of political and cultural institutions.
-Related movements include black power, black nationalism, Black Panthers and Afrocentrism.
+Black pride is a movement which encourages black people to celebrate their respective cultures and embrace their African heritage.

+In the United States, it initially developed for African-American culture and was a direct response to white racism, especially during the civil rights movement.
+Stemming from the idea of black power, this movement emphasizes racial pride, economic empowerment, and the creation of political and cultural institutions.
+Related movements include black power, black nationalism, and Afrocentrism.